Open Banking for Real Estate: The Complete Guide

 Decision framework:

-- •Maintain direct debit as a fallback for tenants whose banks have limited open banking API support.
+- •Maintain direct debit as a fallback for tenants whose banks have limited open banking API support or for operators requiring a mature, proven technology.
+SEPA direct debit remains cost-effective and compliant, particularly for operators with smaller payment volumes.

-- •Implement multi-rail orchestration so your payment system automatically routes each transaction to the optimal rail, maximizing conversion and minimizing cost.
+- •Implement multi-rail orchestration so your payment system automatically routes each transaction to the optimal rail (open banking first, then direct debit, then card), maximizing conversion and minimizing cost.

-To evaluate open banking for your specific payment volume and tenant base, visit UrbanPay's open banking product page or contact our team to discuss whether open banking is the right fit for your operation.
+To evaluate open banking for your specific payment volume and tenant base, complete a 15-minute assessment of your current payment mix, failure rates, and chargeback costs.
+This will determine your ROI and implementation priority.
+Visit UrbanPay's open banking product page or contact our team to discuss whether open banking is the right fit for your operation.